camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

         If this property is set to <code>true</code>, then authorization checks are performed when querying for users or groups.
 Otherwise authorization checks are not performed when querying for users or groups. <em>Default:</em> <code>true</code>
       </p>
       <p>
-        <strong>Note:</strong> if you have a huge amount of LDAP users or groups we advise to set this property to <code>false</code> to improve
+        <strong>Note:</strong> If you have a huge amount of LDAP users or groups we advise to set this property to <code>false</code> to improve
         the performance of the user and group query.
       </p>
     </td>